hanhaechi/nasa-spaceappschallenge2018-cle/README.md

 Our team chose to tackle "Spot The Fire" challenge as defined on https://2018.spaceappschallenge.org/challenges/volcanoes-icebergs-and-asteroids-oh-my/real-time-fire-app/details

-Instead of creating a tool allowing people to report fires we thought of how to harness existing data in a meaningful and engaging way, and ended up aggregating various maps (layers) and allowing our intelligent user find the location of interest (= "Fire The Spot"), analyse maps (Active Fires map, Wildfire Risk map, etc), and decide fire vulnerability for that specific spot.
+Instead of creating a tool allowing people to report fires we thought of how to harness existing data in a meaningful and engaging way, and ended up aggregating various USA related maps (layers) and allowing our intelligent user find the location of interest (= "Fire The Spot"), analyse maps (Active Fires map, Wildfire Risk map, etc), and decide fire vulnerability for that specific spot.

 We've also aggregated information on how to act depending on perceived fire vulnerability level.